OpenAGCI/openagci-website/index.md

 {% capture text %}

-Our team is made up of enthusiastic minds, including experienced researchers, postgraduates, and undergraduates, all working together to push the boundaries of AI research.
+Our team is made up of experienced researchers, postgraduates, and undergraduates, all working together to push the boundaries of AI research.

 {%
   include button.html